Gastroesophageal Reflux Disease

 Management

+Functional Medicine focuses on the causes rather than symptoms.
+Why is there an acid reflux issue and can we work towards permanently correcting it?
 The answer is yes – a resolution of the dysfunction with no side effects is often possible.

-Nutritional intervention usually involves:
+Nutritional Intervention usually involves:

 Betaine HCl